 “I have a fairly good idea, sir.”

 “Neither the governor of Virginia or Maryland are willing to commit any of their National Guard units for use in the District,” Hayes explained.
 “The commanding general of the 82nd is against committing any units that are part of the division’s ready brigade to deal with what he considers to be nothing more than a civil disturbance.
 Both he and the commanding general of the 10th Mountain have informed me it would take them seventy-two to ninety-six hours to muster a brigade size element and deploy it to the District, followed by another twenty-four to forty-eight hours of intensive riot control training before they’d be willing to commit them once they are here.
-And the commanding general of the 2nd Marine Division at Camp Lejeune, a man who shad erved with Allen Devin in Iraq, isn’t even returning my calls.”
+And the commanding general of the 2nd Marine Division at Camp Lejeune, a man who had served with Allen Devin in Iraq, isn’t even returning my calls.”

 On hearing this assessment, Simon nodded.
 “That sounds about right, sir.
 Neither the 82nd or the 10th Mountain are equipped or trained for the mission I expect you have in mind.”